 Implications for Mental and Physical Health

 What does mental health look like for positive psychology?
-This question guides the work of the articles mentioned below.
+This question guides the work of the following articles.

 George Vaillant (2000) reminds people that it’s impossible to understand positive psychological processes without a longitudinal approach.

-Vaillant’s perspective, which acknowledges the importance of creative and proactive solutions, breaks the mold of the victim paradigm of the psychoanalytic approaches.
+Vaillant’s (2000) perspective, which acknowledges the importance of creative and proactive solutions, deviates from the victim paradigm that dominates psychoanalytic approaches.

-In general, it’s assumed that a realistic and rigorous assessment of reality is healthy.
+In general, it is assumed that a realistic and rigorous assessment of reality is healthy.
 Shelly Taylor and her collaborators argue that unrealistically optimistic beliefs about the future can protect people from illness (Taylor et al., 2000).

-The authors believe the mediation effect happens at a cognitive level.
+The authors believe the mediation effect occurs primarily at a cognitive level.
 An optimistic patient is more likely to engage in healthy habits and seek social support.
-It’s also speculated, though still not proven, that positive states may have a direct physiological effect that may delay the progression of the disease.
+It’s also speculated, though still not proven, that positive states may have a direct physiological effect that may delay the progression of diseases.